V-Hanish/ipl-2025-analysis/ME.md

 **Vuppala Hanish Reddy**
 B.Tech in Artificial Intelligence & Machine Learning (2025)
-Aspiring Data Analyst | Cricket Fanatic | Python Enthusiast Would you like me to save this as a downloadable file so you can upload it direc
+Aspiring Data Analyst | Cricket Fanatic | Python Enthusiast